matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-04-day_046_social_engineering_toolkit.md

 ---
-title:  "Day 46 - Social-Engineer Toolkit - 100 tools in 100 days!"
+title:  "Day 46 - Social-Engineering Toolkit - 100 tools in 100 days!"
-excerpt: "In this post, I will show you the tool Social-Engineer Toolkit and how it works."
+excerpt: "In this post, I will show you the tool Social-Engineering Toolkit and how it works."
 mathjax: true
 layout: post
 categories: